 Abbey Kendall (Slater & Gordon)

-Abbey is an industrial and employment lawyer at Slater & Gordon Lawyers.
+Abbey is an in-house lawyer at the Electrical Trades Union and brings experience from her time as an industrial and employment lawyer at Slater & Gordon Lawyers.

 The Hon.
-Peter Grey (retired Federal Court Judge)
+Peter Gray (retired Federal Court Judge)

-In 2013, Peter Gray retired after 29 years as a judge of the Federal Court of Australia.
+Peter retired after 29 years as a judge of the Federal Court of Australia in 2013.
 Previously, he practised as a barrister in Melbourne, covering a wide variety of areas, with a specialisation in industrial law.
 He has a Bachelor of Laws with First Class Honours from the University of Melbourne and a Bachelor of Civil Law from Oxford University.
 While a judge, Peter also served as a judge of the Industrial Relations Court of Australia, a Presidential Member of the Administrative Appeals Tribunal, Aboriginal Land Commissioner, and a Deputy President of the National Native Title Tribunal.
-His interests include Aboriginal culture, forensic linguistics, mentoring, public speaking, music, canoeing and bushwalking.